kevin-chalmers/set10108/labs/lab07/README.md

 }
 ```

-This is a fairly straightforward method and you should know how to update your main application to use it.
 Running this will give you the information about your OpenCL devices.

 ```shell
 ********************